MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off-for-sharepoint-online.md

 -  *SharingOption*  - The sharing option that you want to use, from the table above.

 Enter your SharePoint Online administrator credentials when prompted.

-For detailed information about these cmdlets and their parameters in Windows PowerShell, see [Set-SPOSite](https://technet.microsoft.com/en-us/library/fp161394.aspx) and [Get-SPOSite](https://technet.microsoft.com/en-us/library/fp161380.aspx).